 1. Can I Walk Around at Night?

-“Walking around at night” is a bit of a general statement so here are a few examples that may assist you:
+“Walking around at night” is a bit of a general statement.
+So here are a few examples that may assist you:

 Can I walk around the V&A Waterfront at night?
 Within the mall and immediate precinct, yes.
 This is a perfectly safe and secure mall, however, I would not walk away from the Waterfront after dark.

-(Unless there’s a concert at Green Point stadium which literally sees thousands of people walk from the V&A parking to the stadium with lots of traffic officers around.
+(Unless there’s a concert at Green Point stadium, which literally sees thousands of people walk from the V&A parking to the stadium – with lots of traffic officers around.
 This is safe.)

-TIP: “Nice sneakers” is a DEAD easy way for you to go home with NO sneakers, wallet or mobile.
+TIP: “Nice sneakers” is a VERY easy way for you to go home with NO sneakers, wallet or mobile.
 By complimenting you, street kids often distract your attention while slipping out your wallet or mobile.

 Can I walk back to my hotel?
 At night, no. Many tourists stay in Tamboerskloof, Bokaap or St George’s Mall, which are all within the city bowl and are easily accessed by a short walk.
 However, the city quietens down hugely at night and this makes you a target.

 Get an Uber from Long street, V&A Waterfront or Kloof street and avoid walking into any dark and quiet areas at night.
 Ensure the Uber drops you at the hotel foyer, not nearby, for the most safety (and cameras).

 I’ve personally walked around a number of parts of the city, over the years, for various reasons.
 I know it very well, but it has still been a risk doing it alone and I wouldn’t do it now.